Meem’s charging cable conveniently backs up all the precious info on your phone while it charges, but it’s pricey.

 At one end of the bright green cable, which is just shy of 4 feet long, you’ll find a standard USB connection that will plug into any wall charger, laptop, or computer to draw power.
 Toward the other end, there’s a smoothly curved thumb drive-sized lump and then a flexible end with either a Micro USB connection for Android, or a Lightning connector for iOS devices.
 It looks like your charging cable swallowed a USB Flash drive.

 It works with devices that run Android 4.1.2 and above or iOS 7 and above.
 The iOS-compatible lightning cable is 32GB and costs $90.
-The Android, Micro USB version is disappointingly just 16GB and costs $70.
+The

 It looks like your charging cable swallowed a USB Flash drive.